mrkev/clocktower/README.md

 even have a decent README, but it works.
 It has collision detection, and a drag & drop GUI to select courses.

-*Currently only Firefox and Chrome are supported.
-Safari is so slowwww (fix upcoming).
-Opera IDK, feel free to let me know.
-IE doesn't work (what a suprise).
+*Currently only Firefox, Chrome and Safari (ugh) are supported.
+I don't test on opera because tbh, who uses it?
+IE doesn't work (what a suprise) and isn't yet supported.
+If you want to work on IE support, I'll accept your PRs with #respect.

-Trackpad with some good horizontal scrolling highly recommended.
+Trackpad with some good horizontal scrolling highly recommended; the UI is hevily dependent on scrolling.
+Might add scroll-to-anchor links later.